-12.6.5.3 Application Procedures for Bulk Dry Cargo Vessel and Tankers
+12.6.6.3 Application Procedures for Bulk Dry Cargo Vessel and Tankers

-- 1. Fumi-Strip are recommended for the treatment of ship's holds and tanks.
-Fumi-Cel plates may also be used if they are secured and marked for easy retrieval - Fumi-Strip may be applied directly atop the surface of the commodity if they are secured to prevent them from shifting during the voyage.
-They may also be applied in trenches or inserted edgewise into the commodity.
+DEGESCH Phostoxin® Prepac Ropes may be applied directly atop the surface of the commodity if they are secured to prevent them from shifting during the voyage.
+They may be applied in trenches or gently stepped into the commodity.

-- 3. Take care to ensure that the Strips are spread out and are applied at least several feet apart.
-Do not apply Plates or Strips in areas where contact with water is likely. - 4.
+Take care to ensure that the Ropes are spread out and are applied at least several feet apart.
+Do not apply the Ropes in areas where contact with liquid water is likely.

 Immediately after application of the fumigant, close and secure all hatch covers, tank tops, butterworth valves, manways, etc.

-12.6.5.4 In Transit Fumigation of Containers Aboard Ships
+12.6.6.4 In-Transit Fumigation of Containers Aboard Ships

-In transit fumigation of containers on ships is also governed by Transport Canada Ship Safety Regulations (see Cargo, Fumigation and Tackle Regulations under the Canada Shipping Act, current to August 5, 2014).
+In-transit fumigation of containers on ships is also governed by Transport Canada Ship Safety Regulations (see Cargo, Fumigation and Tackle Regulations under the Canada Shipping Act, current to August 5, 2014).
 Refer to and comply with these regulations prior to fumigation.